Fig. 1 — Indo-Pacific Defense Forum placement for the kick off to Exercise Sea Dragon

 Select coverage and pickup

-The exercise generated official and external coverage that helped extend the story across multiple audiences.
+The exercise generated official and external coverage that spanned military, local Guam, and Tier 1 national and international outlets, to help extend the story across multiple audiences.
 Examples include:

 Coverage and downstream pickup spanned Navy channels, military trade outlets, local Guam media, Tier 1 national media, international outlets, and various social platforms.